-Availing of a credit facility or loan from the lender entails a series of activity on the part of the borrower for a seamless experience.
-The major steps for CGTMSE loan scheme can be tabulated as under:
+Availing of a credit facility or loan from the lender entails a series of activities on the part of the borrower for a seamless experience.
+The major steps for the CGTMSE loan scheme can be tabulated as under:

 - Business Project Report: The components of the project must be well defined based on a thorough market study and analysis.
 The factors to be mandatorily covered are:

 - Submission: The project report and the CGTMSE loan application form are to be submitted to the lender for further processing.
 If the homework is proper, the first step towards successful completion of the process is taken.

 - CGTMSE Scheme Banks Sanction: Once the CGTMSE application forms are successfully submitted, the processing begins.
 After proper evaluation and gauging of the viability of the project, sanction is accorded in alignment with the lender’s policy.